0xc0170/mbed-os-5-docs/docs/reference/api/platform/SleepManager.md

 <span class="notes">**Note:** Mbed OS handles sleep for you automatically when you call any of the wait functions.
 You do not need to call `sleep()` directly unless you are overriding the default sleep handling of Mbed OS.</span>

+The default idle loop locks deep sleep if tickless mode (`MBED_TICKLESS`) is not supported by a target.

 ### Sleep modes

 There are two available sleep modes: